NoSubstitute/MCBoxA/README.md

 All headers have small comments on what you can do and shouldn't.

-### GAMADV-XTD3 commands to upload the Device & User data to the Sheet.
+### GAM commands to upload the Device & User data to the Sheet.

 Upload device data to the sheet/tab called _Chromeboxes_ - you need to replace the FileID with your copy of the Sheet